cvl-umass/compsci682-fall-2024/assignments/assignments2023/assignment1.md

 **1.** Generate a zip file of your code (`.py` and `.ipynb`) called `<UmassID>.zip` (For email address `arnaik@umass.edu` - zip file name is `arnaik.zip`).
 Please ensure you do not include the dataset folder in the zip.

+If you run code on your local machine on Linux or macOS,  you can run the provided `collectSubmission.sh` script from `assignment1/` to produce a file `<UmassID>.zip`.
+Alternatively, in any colab notebook you can run the command `!bash collectSubmission.sh`.
+Make sure to rename the zip to `<UmassID>.zip`.

 **2.** Convert all notebooks (`.ipynb` files) into a single PDF file.

 **3.** Please submit <UmassID>.zip and the pdf to Gradescope.

-If you run code on your local machine on Linux or macOS,  you can run the provided `collectSubmission.sh` script from `assignment1/` to produce a file `<UmassID>.zip`.